Just hours after getting off the plane from Afghanistan, Dusty and Lou jumped

 two guys at the gas station that just cut them off a few minutes before.

-Never looking back Jake and Dusty followed the Jeep at a slow 40 miles per
+Never looking back Lou and Dusty followed the Jeep at a slow 40 miles per

 hour pace.
 A little further down the road the girls on the Jeep started aggressively

-pointing behind Jake and Dusty.
-Both of them casually looked back to see
+pointing behind Lou and Dusty.
+Both of them casually looked back to see what

-by just inches from Jake and Dusty.
-"Two, four, six, eight, nine" Dusty and Jake
+by just inches from Lou and Dusty.
+"Two, four, six, eight, nine" Dusty and

-instinctively counted the potential threats, just as they’d been doing in
+Lou instinctively counted the potential threats, just as they’d been doing

-Afghanistan for the last year whenever they made contact with personnel that
+in Afghanistan for the last year whenever they made contact with personnel

-might be unfriendly.
-Three bikers raced around the Jeep as two more slipped
+that might be unfriendly.
+Three bikers raced around the Jeep as two more

-in behind the Jeep just in front of Dusty and Jake.
-The leader of the gang
+slipped in behind the Jeep just in front of Dusty and Lou.
+The leader of

-came up alongside Dusty’s right side as another pulled alongside the left
+the gang came up alongside Dusty’s right side as another pulled alongside

-of Jake.
+the left of Lou.
 The last two bikers stayed behind covering the rear.
-Their thick
+Their

-leather Jackets with the words "Outlaw" on the back made it clear they were
+thick leather Jackets with the words "Outlaw" on the back made it clear they

-a biker gang.
-As they pulled their big Harleys into position with a low intimidating
+were a biker gang.
+As they pulled their big Harleys into position with a

-rumble, the site and sound of them was menacing.
-They were all covered in
+low intimidating rumble, the site and sound of them was menacing.
+They were

 Even though he had not noticed them at the gas station, Dusty’ recognized